mausys/rtipc/README.md

 - Deterministic: data updates don't affect the runtime of the remote process.
 - Simple: No external dependency
 - Optimized for SMP-systems: data buffers are cacheline aligned to avoid unneeded cache coherence transactions.
-- Simple Object Mapper
 - Support for anonymous and named shared memory
 - Multithreading support: multiple threads can communicate over different channels with each other.

 ### Design
 The shared memory is divided into different channels.
-Each channel consists of an atomic exchange variable, three equally sized data buffers and optional meta data.
+The core of the library is a single consumer single producer wait-free zero-copy circular message queue, that allows the producer to replace its oldest message with a new one.

 #### Shared Memory Layout
 |                 |